 Why do we dream, even when we don’t remember them and many people don’t?
 There has to be some serious purpose to our dream life; why we spend a considerable part of our life dreaming.
 The most obvious purpose is that sleep allows our physical body to recover and restore vital energy, while at the same time allowing our deeper consciousness to help resolve our daily anxieties.
 The old saying ‘sleep on it’ is true; people often find the solution to a problem comes while they sleep.

 A further purpose to dreaming is the role it can play in helping us to know our-self.
-It is very difficult to look in and be objective about how we react to situations in our daily life.
+It is very difficult observe and be objective about our own reactions to situations.
 Dreams can be like little film sets in which we see ourselves act out different scenes; we can observe how we act and react and this gives us a little insight into our own temperament.
 We do not necessarily like it but it is the kindest way of alerting us to our less desirable traits.
-It takes time to learn to be honest with our self but slowly we can change and develop a better attitude, this in turn improves our relationships and makes us happier.
+It takes time to learn to be honest with our self but slowly we can change and develop a better attitude.
+This in turn, helps to improve our relationships and make us more content.
 People need people and the better we relate to one another, the more we energise and the more satisfying life can become.

 Often our dreams seem to be a jumble of events that are hard to understand, this is because we try to read them literally, as we see them.
 A friend of mine asked me the other day why are dreams like this?
-I suggested to her that words often have different meanings to different people; language is not always the best way to communicate.
-The most accurate way to understand another person is to feel what they feel which gives insight into their thinking.
-This is a method often used in dreams.
-In our dreams we can be reminded of an incident in our life, we remember how we thought and how we felt at that time.
+I suggested that words are often misunderstood and so language is not always the best way to communicate.
+A better way to understand another person is to feel what they feel which gives insight into their thinking.
+In our dreams we can be reminded of a past incident in our life, we remember how we thought and how we felt at that time.
 This incident, the thoughts and feelings experienced, have become a symbol or an association of those thoughts and feelings.
 These associations are then used in dreams to highlight those specific feelings; they may help us see our self more accurately and they may also be used to highlight feelings we will feel sometime in the future.
-In this way we can be prepared for particular situations in our future; we know how we felt in the past so we now know how we will feel in the future – the circumstances may be different but the feelings will be the same.
+In this way we can be prepared for particular situations in our future; we know how we felt in the past, so we now know how we will feel in the future – the circumstances may be different but the feelings will be the same.
 While it is better to live in the present, sometimes a little fore-knowledge can be helpful.

 These are some of the benefits of dreaming.
 I am sure there are more because we are only just beginning to see the possibilities within consciousness; our brain is no longer considered to be in total control but rather the system through which multiple aspects of consciousness manifest.